 - If the call recipient refuses to accept calls from the prisoner this must be noted on the [C.02.Form.01 Prisoner telephone number request] and staff inform the prisoner that the recipient has not agreed to receive the prisoner's calls.

 - If the call recipient consents to calls from the prisoner, staff must:

-- advise that they will automatically be notified on picking up the phone that a call is being received from a prisoner and that they can either accept or refuse the call
+- advise that the call recipient will automatically be notified on picking up the phone that a call is being received from a prisoner and that they can either accept or refuse the call

 - advise the call recipient the periods of the day when they are likely to receive a call from the prisoner

 - advise the call recipient that calls are not to be diverted to another number

 - note any restrictions on the receiving of calls

 - update, as necessary, IOMS Prisoner telephone number request (PDF).

 - Officers can use the script in [C.02.Res.01 Recommended officer dialogue to intended recipients] to verify and confirm whether the recipient consents to contact.

-- Staff should record all decisions then sign and date the [C.02.Form.01 Prisoner telephone number request].
+- Staff should record all decisions then sign and date [C.02.Form.01 Prisoner telephone number request].